- Costa Rica

 Our Work in Belo Horizonte, Brazil

-More than a quarter century ago the Washington Avenue congregation began a partnership with Eddison and LaJuana Fowler to help them realize their dream of telling the story of Jesus in Brazil… specifically in city of Belo Horizonte.
+More than a quarter century ago the Washington Avenue congregation began a partnership with Eddison and LaJuana Fowler to help them realize their dream of telling the story of Jesus in Brazil…specifically in the city of Belo Horizonte.
 The years have gone by and the relationship has blossomed.
-Our support has matured from simply being an economic presence in their work to now (among other things) include encouragement through member visits to Brazil.
-Today we are as optimistic about the work being done in the Master’s cause in Brazil as was the case all those years ago when we first met the Fowler family.
+Our support has matured from simply being an economic presence in this work to now (among other things) include encouragement through member visits to Brazil.
+Today we are as optimistic about the work being done in the Master’s cause in Brazil as was the case all those years ago when we first began over 25 years ago.

-Eddison works with the Central congregation in Belo Horizonte and serves as one of the ministers and an elder.
+Eddison works with the Central congregation in Belo Horizonte and serves as one of the ministers and an Elder.
 His work puts great focus on evangelist efforts and he has been influential in the planting of congregations throughout the region.
-The Central Congregation has started 11 new congregations during the time Eddison has been in Brazil.
-He is the director of the National Bible School and in that capacity leads the effort to train men and women for service to the Master throughout Brazil.
-The school provides on-site classes in Belo Horizonte and “distance learning” through electronic technology.
-Both he and LaJuana are active workers in the Christian Children’s Home located in Belo Horizonte.
-Eddison is sensitive to people, a good listener and a ready source of counsel and encouragement to Christians in the Belo Horizonte area.
+The Central congregation has started over 11 new congregations during the time Eddison has been in Brazil.
+He is the Director of the National Bible School and in that capacity leads the effort to train man and women for service to the Master throughout Brazil.
+The school provides on-site Bible classes in Belo Horizonte and “distance learning” through electronic technology.
+Both he and LaJuana are active workers in all 4 Christian Children’s Homes located in Belo Horizonte.
+Eddison is sensitive to people, a good listener and a ready source of counsel and encouragement to Christians in the Belo Horizonte region.
 He and LaJuana are making a positive difference in the lives of people around them.

 Queen City Church